 Cold or fever

 Your body reacts to a change in temperature by triggering processes to try to regulate your body temperature.
-This includes expanding and constricting your skin’s blood vessels to help keep heat in or carry it to your skin’s surface, causing muscle contractions and shivering.
+This includes expanding and constricting your skin’s blood vessels.
+These mechanisms help keep heat in or carry it to the skin’s surface, causing muscle contractions and shivering.

-Your heart rate can increase as a result of your body working harder to maintain its normal temperature.
+Your heart rate can increase when your body works harder to keep its typical temperature.
 For many people, this is around 98.6°F (37°C).

-Also called hyperthyroidism, this condition occurs when your thyroid gland produces too much of the hormone thyroxine.
-It can accelerate your metabolism and cause a rapid or irregular heartbeat as well as unintentional weight loss.
+An overactive thyroid is also called hyperthyroidism.
+It occurs when your thyroid gland produces too much of the hormone thyroxine.
+It can accelerate your metabolism and cause a rapid or irregular heartbeat and unintentional weight loss.